 Training with heavy weights and working in the 4–6 or 12–15 rep ranges is a good way to gain strength.
 The more weight you use, the fewer reps you should do!

-The fitness tests mentioned below are often conducted to determine the indicators of a person’s cardiovascular fitness.
+The fitness testing can be done using the techniques mentioned below and is often conducted to determine the indicators of a person’s cardiovascular fitness.

 Both fitness tests are reliable indicators of a person's cardiovascular fitness.
 It’s up to the trainer which one they use for the clients of their studio.

-One of the most crucial yet frequently ignored aspects of physical health assessment is flexibility.
+One of the most crucial yet frequently ignored aspects of a physical fitness assessment is flexibility.
 Muscles and joints would stiffen if they were not flexible, and mobility would be restricted.
 Flexibility training guarantees that your body can move freely throughout its complete range of motion.
-Two of the many ways to ascertain your flexibility are sit-and-reach tests and zipper tests.
+Two of the many ways to ascertain the flexibility of your members are sit-and-reach tests and zipper tests.

 Body composition refers to the proportion of fat mass compared to lean muscle mass, bone mass, and organs in the body.
 In simpler terms, it refers to the amount of fat in your body.
 Body composition assessment is one of the most sensitive aspects of fitness evaluation, with the following general criteria that qualify a person as fit :

-Fitness Tests that are often conducted to figure out if a person is fit or not based on their body composition are as follows:
+Fitness testing is often conducted to figure out if a person is fit or not based on their body composition and ways to test these are as follows:

 Do you want to bring all your business operations onto a single platform so that you could focus more on your clients?
 Book a demo to get rid of the hassles of ten different software, when one can do the job for you.